 — PanCAN (@PanCAN) August 16, 2018

 The two main types are pancreatic adenocarcinoma (exocrine tumors) and pancreatic neuroendocrine tumors (PNETS, also known as islet cell tumors).
-Of the 55,440 pancreatic cancer diagnoses expected in 2018, only 6 percent of them will be diagnosed as PNETs.
+In 2019, an estimated 56,770 Americans will be diagnosed with pancreatic cancer, only 7 percent of them will be diagnosed as PNETs.
 PNETs are not only a slower growing and less aggressive form of pancreatic cancer, they also require different treatment strategies than adenocarcinoma.

 Specialists may apply similar treatments – like surgery, radiation therapy or chemotherapy – to both PNETs and adenocarcinomas, but they may also select targeted therapies, hormone therapies and/or liver-directed therapies that have been specifically approved for PNETs.
 Sutent®, Afinitor® and Lutathera® are all common treatment options.
 Additionally, some PNETs patients may choose to undergo clinical trials.